-Children with special needs wait for adoption, a permanent home and loving family
+Children with special needs wait for adoption, a home and loving family

 Traditionally, special needs children have been considered harder to place for adoption than other children, but experience has shown that many children with special needs can be placed successfully with families who want them.